marianobarrios/tls-channel/_README.md

 Being a API layer, TLS Channel delegates all cryptographic operations to SSLEngine, leveraging it 100%.
 This implies that:

-- With the exception of a few bytes of parsing at the beginning of the connection, to look for the SNI, the whole protocol implementation is done by the SSLEngine (this parsing is not done at all is SNI support is not required).
+- With the exception of a few bytes of parsing at the beginning of the connection, to look for the SNI, the whole protocol implementation is done by the SSLEngine (this parsing is not done at all if SNI support is not required).
 - Both the SSLContext and SSLEngine are supplied by the client; these classes are the ones responsible for protocol configuration, including hostname validation, client-side authentication, etc.

 ## Rationale

-By far, the most used criptography solution is TLS (a.k.a.
+By far, the most used cryptography solution is TLS (a.k.a.
 SSL).
-TLS, of course, works on top of the Transport Control Protocol (TCP), maintaining its core abstractions: essentially, two independent byte streams, one in each direction, with ordered at-most-once delivery.
+TLS works on top of the Transport Control Protocol (TCP), maintaining its core abstractions: two independent byte streams, one in each direction, with ordered at-most-once delivery.

 [Recent](https://www.schneier.com/blog/archives/2014/06/gchq_intercept_.html) [trends](https://www.schneier.com/blog/archives/2013/10/nsa_eavesdroppi_2.html) have increased the pressure to add encryption in even more use cases.
 From a usability perspective, the industry response should come in the form of less friction to add security.
 One example of this is the "[Let's Encrypt](https://www.schneier.com/blog/archives/2013/10/nsa_eavesdroppi_2.html)" project.
 From the programming perspective, it then only makes sense to replicate the existing interface (that is, something similar to the highly successful and familiar Berkeley Sockets) for the cryptographic streams.
 And indeed this is what the majority of the industry has done: